Innie4/Tekbot/README.md

 - [Deployment Guide](./docs/deployment/README.md)
 - [Contributing Guide](./docs/CONTRIBUTING.md)

+## API Endpoints & Frontend Wiring

+- All admin dashboard panels in `/apps/frontend/src/components/admin` are wired to backend CRUD endpoints (see `/apps/backend/src/modules/*`).
+- Use `api-client.ts` for authenticated API calls from frontend to backend.
+- Example: CustomersPanel fetches `/api/customers` and displays data in a table.

+## Running Tests

+- Unit tests for backend services/controllers are in `/apps/backend/test`.
+- Run tests with `npm test` or your preferred test runner.

 ## 🤝 Contributing

 Please read our [Contributing Guide](./docs/CONTRIBUTING.md) for details on our code of conduct and the process for submitting pull requests.